nikolasbasler/BPhage/README.md

 ### Package installations
 - For reproducibility, it would be best to install R 4.3.1.
 On Windows, RStudio supports switching between different R versions.
 On Mac or Linux, you may have to rely on `rig` (https://github.com/r-lib/rig) to do that.
 - Once you open the R project (`BPhage.Rproj`), `renv` should install itself.
-If not, please install it yourself.
+If not, please install it.
 - To reproduce R package versions run `renv::restore()` in the RStudio terminal.
     - Don't worry about the `ERROR [error code 22]` messages during download. `renv` will keep trying and is usually able to download a package after a few attempts.
     - The message `GitHub authentication credentials are not available` can also be ignored.